 The purpose of this document is to communicate essential information to participating grantees, including instructions for creating a sampling plan, and guidelines for surveying audiences that will maximize the probability of successful data collection efforts.
 WolfBrown (www.wolfbrown.com) prepared these guidelines for the National Endowment for the Arts.

-Contact Information

-Rebecca Ratzkin, Consultant (rebecca@wolfbrown.com)

-Kyle Marinshaw, Impact Assessment Program Manager (kyle@wolfbrown.com)

-WolfBrown

-808A Oak Street

-San Francisco, CA 94117

-(415) 796-3060

 Overview

 This survey approach consists of two basic tasks: 1) intercepting patrons as they enter the specific exhibition/event of interest; and 2) administering the on-site survey to the intercepted-patrons as they exit the exhibition/event.
 In brief, as patrons enter the exhibition/event, survey workers will intercept and distribute red cards to every “Nth” visitor, meaning that that visitor has been pre-selected as a survey respondent - “Nth” stands for the number by which you count patrons in order to identify those who are intercepted (e.g. every 3rd person).
 Survey workers will then re-intercept visitors as they exit to check if they were handed a red tag, and ask them to complete the survey.